AlexTraveling/MDE-AgriVLN/README.md

 To bridge this gap, we present the method of Agricultural Vision-and-Language Navigation with Monocular Depth Estimation (MDE-AgriVLN), in which we propose the MDE module generating depth features from RGB images, to assist the decision-maker on reasoning.
 When evaluated on the A2A benchmark, our MDE-AgriVLN method successfully increases Success Rate from 0.23 to 0.32 and decreases Navigation Error from 4.43m to 4.08m, demonstrating the state-of-the-art performance in the agricultural VLN domain.

 ![Method of MDE-AgriVLN](asset/fig_method.jpeg)

+> MDE-AgriVLN methodology illustration: The MDE module (yellow part) takes a single frame from a camera video streaming as input, to output the depth feature in two representation classifications.
+The base model (green part) simultaneously understand the instruction, RGB input and depth input, to reason the most appropriate low-level action with an explicit thought.

 ## Quick Start
 <!-- We are clearing up all the codes of MDE-AgriVLN, which will be available in about one week. -->